 So let me briefly review each of those threats/risks in relation to a bugout location:

 - Violence – There will be violence, you know that.
 Dealing with that violent is paramount, your #1 priority.

-- Injury or Sickness – You may well be called upon to deal with broken bones, gunshot wounds, or cavities.
+- Injury or Sickness – You may well be called upon to deal with broken bones, gunshot wounds, or tooth cavities.
 Being able to call upon qualified personnel is essential as well as having access to sufficient medical supplies.

 - Communications, lack of or poor – You must be able to communicate with others.
 If nothing else, you have to be able to pick-up shortwave radio transmissions to know what is going on beyond your bugout location.

-- Organization, lack of or poor – You must be organized the way you go about buying and staffing your bugout location.
+- Organization, lack of or poor – You must be organized in the way you go about buying and staffing your bugout location.
 How will you deal with all the demands of a self-contained mini-society?